marcosalonsoelectronics/Modelling-Control-and-Simulation-of-DC-DC-Converters/README.md

 # Modelling-Control-and-Simulation-of-DC-DC-Converters
-Material of the book Modelling-Control-and-Simulation-of-DC-DC-Converters
+Material of the book: Modelling-Control-and-Simulation-of-DC-DC-Converters

 By J. Marcos Alonso, University of Oviedo, Spain